tripl-ai/arc/docs-src/content/transform/index.md

 ## MLTransform

 The `MLTransform` stage transforms the incoming dataset with a pretrained Spark ML (Machine Learning) model.
 This will append one or more predicted columns to the incoming dataset.
-The incoming model must be a `PipelineModel` produced using Spark's Scala, Java, PySpark or SparkR API.
+The incoming model must be a `PipelineModel` or `CrossValidatorModel` produced using Spark's Scala, Java, PySpark or SparkR API.

 ### Parameters